Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Rank 0 – Initiate

-All Rank 0 rituals do not cost XP to learn.
+All Rank 0 rituals may be cast by anyone who meets the requirements for casting as long as they are aware of them and do not cost XP to learn.

-Call down a divine curse upon a hated enemy.
+Call down a divine damnation upon a hated enemy.

 Before death, there was no time.
 There was no break between night and day, before action and reaction, between the empty sky and the fathomless abyss.
 And yet there was pain.
 Pain and suffering in perfect round.